mikenakis/VsDebugLogger/README.md

   - See Code Project: "WPF NotifyIcon" https://www.codeproject.com/Articles/36468/WPF-NotifyIcon-2
   - See Microsoft Learn: "Notification Icon Sample" https://learn.microsoft.com/en-us/previous-versions/aa972170(v=vs.100)?redirectedfrom=MSDN
   - See Stack Overflow: "WPF Application that only has a tray icon" https://stackoverflow.com/q/1472633/773113
-- Replace the logging text box with a virtual text box.
-    - Because the text in there might become long.
-- Display the log text inside VsDebugLogger
+- Display the log text inside VsDebugLogger instead of sending it to Visual Studio.
     - If we do this, then the following possibilities become available:
     	- When a log line is clicked, we can make VisualStudio go to the specific file and line using Visual Studio Automation.
     	- log line coloring per log level